Page 1 of 30 for the letter S in the Spanish-English dictionary

 saco {m}sack [large bag]

-saco {m} de dormirsleeping bag
+saco {m} de lana

 saco {m} terrerosandbag